ucsb-cs32-s18/ucsb-cs32-s18.github.io/_info/syllabus.md

 * Collaboration is only permitted when specifically allowed for—otherwise, you must do your own work.
    * On most homework assignments you may collaborate with at most one other person (who must be named).
 * Attendance is required at all lectures and labs (discussion sections).
   * I recognize that some absences (e.g. minor illnesses, mishaps, etc.) are unavoidable.
 Litigating whether each of these is "excused" or not isn't a good use of anyone's time, so instead we will drop the lowest four grades from everyone's homework.
-This way, absenses (or failure to submit homework) does not unduly penalize your grade unless it becomes excessive.
+This way, absences (or failure to submit homework) does not unduly penalize your grade unless it becomes excessive.
 * <strong>You</strong> must turn in your homework in lecture the day that it is due.
 * We will use the [gradescope system](https://gradescope.com) this quarter.
 More instructions on gradescope will be given in lecture and lab assignments.
 * Any regrade requests must be made on Gradescope and we will not consider a regrade request one week after the assignment grades are distributed back to students.